Skip to content

 Margaret Atwood’s The Year of the Flood is a sequel and a companion piece to her earlier novel Oryx and Crake.
 Like that book, The Year of the Flood is arguably a work of science fiction, and, like that book, it raises interesting questions about literature and genre.

-Robert Charles Wilson is a Toronto-area writer whose novels include the Hugo Award winner Spin (Toronto Books, 2005).
-His forthcoming novel, Last Year (Tor Books, 2016), is a story of time travel.
+Robert Charles Wilson is a Toronto-area writer whose novels include the Hugo Award winner Spin (Toronto Books, 2005) and Last Year (Tor Books, 2016).

 Advertisement